RWS/studio-api-docs/apiconcepts/translationmemory/instantiating_the_plugin.md

 Instantiating the Plug-in
 ====

-A translation provider plug-in has to be properly instantiated, so that it can be used in and displayed in <Var:ProductName>.
+A translation provider plug-in has to be properly instantiated, so that it can be used in and displayed in Var:ProductName.
 Instantiation is done by a component that is also provided in the plug-in template, and which is called `MyTranslationProviderFactory`.
 In our implementation we will rename this component to `ListTranslationProviderFactory`.

 The Translation Provider Factory Interface
 ------
 The factory component implements the interface [ITranslationProviderFactory](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProviderFactory.yml).
 This interface, in turn, consists of three methods.
 The following sections outline how we implement these methods for our sample plug-in.

-The class is preceded by the following declaration, which defines it as an extension class, which will be referenced and declared to the <Var:ProductName> application through the plug-in manifest *.xml file (see also [Building the Plug-in](building_the_plugin.md)).
+The class is preceded by the following declaration, which defines it as an extension class, which will be referenced and declared to the Var:ProductName application through the plug-in manifest *.xml file (see also [Building the Plug-in](building_the_plugin.md)).

 # [C#](#tab/tabid-1)
 ```cs